Tips to reduce your energy use and save on your power bills

 - Efficient gas space heaters and reverse-cycle air conditioners are cheaper to run than standard electric heaters.

-- Reduce heat loss by sealing any gaps and cracks around windows and doors and ensure the insulation in your roof and walls is adequate.
-Ceiling batts should be about 20cm thick or R4.1 (or above).
+- Reduce heat loss by sealing any gaps and cracks around windows and doors.

 - Don't place furniture in front of heaters.